plainprogrammer/maven-setup/README.md

 the process out even more.

 ```
-$ setup bootstrap           # Update with the basic bootstrap playbook
+$ ./setup bootstrap           # Update with the basic bootstrap playbook
-$ setup bigmaven            # Update with the playbook for working on BigMaven
+$ ./setup bigmaven            # Update with the playbook for working on BigMaven

-$ setup bootstrap bigmaven  # Update with both bootstrap and BigMaven playbooks.
+$ ./setup bootstrap bigmaven  # Update with both bootstrap and BigMaven playbooks.
 ```